 Some of the ways that they do this include:

-- An integrated curriculum that allows students to engage in relevant, meaningful activities that can be connected to real life
+- An integrated curriculum that allows students to engage in relevant, meaningful activities

-- Leveraging the internet and online learning platforms
+- Leveraging digital learning platforms

 Who can attend Adventist schools?